Hartford, Connecticut: Demographics

 At the 2010 United States census, there were 124,775 people, 44,986 households, and 27,171 families residing in the city.
 At the American Community Survey's 2019 estimates, the population increased to 123,088.
 The 2020 United States census tabulated a population of 121,054.

-Hartford's racial and ethnic makeup in 2019 was 36.0% White, 42.7% Black or African American, 23.7% some other race, 3.4% Asian, 1.2% American Indian or Alaska Native, and 0.3% Native Hawaiian and Other Pacific Islander.
-The city's Hispanic and Latin American populace primarily consisted of Puerto Ricans (33.63%), Dominicans (3.0%), Mexicans (1.6%), Cubans (0.4%) and other Hispanic or Latinos at 5.63%.
-At the 2010 census, the racial and ethnic makeup of the city was 29.8% white, 38.7% African American or Black, 0.6% Native American, 2.8% Asian, 0% Pacific Islander, 23.9% from other races, and 4.2% from two or more races.
-43.4% of the population were Hispanic or Latin American, chiefly of Puerto Rican origin, up from 32% in 1990.
-Whites not of Latino background were 15.8% of the population in 2010, down from 63.9% in 1970.
+Hartford's racial and ethnic makeup in 2019 was 36.0% White, 42.7% Black or African American, 23.7% some other race, 3.4% Asian, 1.2% American Indian or Alaska Native, and 0.3% Native Hawaiian and other Pacific Islanders.
+43.4% of the population were Hispanic or Latino, chiefly of Puerto Rican origin.
+Non-Hispanic Whites were 15.8% of the population in 2010.

+The city's Hispanic and Latino population primarily consisted of Puerto Ricans (33.63%), Dominicans (3.0%), Mexicans (1.6%), Cubans (0.4%) and other Hispanic or Latinos at 5.63%.

-The Hispanic and Latin American population is concentrated on the south side, while African Americans are concentrated in the north.
-The white population is in the majority in only two census tracts: the downtown area and the far northwest.
-Many areas in the middle of the city, in Asylum Hill, and in West End, have a significant white population.
+The Hispanic and Latino population is concentrated on the city's south side, while African Americans are concentrated in the north.
+The white population forms a majority in only two census tracts: the downtown area and the far northwest.
+Nevertheless, many areas in the middle of the city, in Asylum Hill, and in West End, have a significant white population.
 More than three-quarters (77%) of the Hispanic population was Puerto Rican (with more than half born on the island of Puerto Rico) and fully 33.7% of all Hartford residents claimed Puerto Rican heritage.
 This is the second-largest concentration of Puerto Ricans in the Northeast, behind only Holyoke, Massachusetts, approximately 30 mi to the north along the Connecticut River.